1. Resource Library

 A collection of icons representing working capital: cash, calculator, invoice

-Every organization needs a quick way to understand their company's health.
-Your working capital position is a great indicator of this, and learning how to calculate working capital is an essential skill.
+Every organization needs to quickly understand their company's health.
+Working capital is a great indicator of this, and learning how to calculate working capital is an essential skill.

 What is working capital?